Subject Source: Art & Architecture Thesaurus

 Abstract The Sarah Cooper Tatum Hilles family papers house the correspondence of a Quaker family who lived in Philadelphia, Pennsylvania; Woodbury, New Jersey; Wilmington, Delaware; and other surrounding areas from approximately 1840 to 1882.
 A majority of the letters were written to or by Sarah Cooper Tatum Hilles; her husband, John Smith Hilles; and other Tatum or Hilles family members.
 There is a small sampling of assorted family papers, dating from 1825 to 1901.
 Included, among other items, are...

-Scope and Content note This collection is comprised of the single volume estate book of John Hough.
-The volume provides an inventory of Hough’s “goods and chattels” and the individuals who inherited portions of the estate.
-The items included in the inventory range were home goods, like furniture and cookware, farm equipment, like plows, and livestock.
+Overview The estate book of John Hough provides an inventory of Hough’s “goods and chattels” and the individuals who inherited portions of the estate.
+The items included in the inventory range were home goods, like furniture and cookware; farm equipment, like plows; and livestock.

 Abstract The Sarah Wistar Rhoads family papers indicate strong relationships and family ties that spanned the 19th and 20th centuries.
 Sarah Wistar Rhoads (1839-1920) married William Gibbons Rhoads (1838-1880) on November 28, 1866.
 At that time, the Rhoads, Gibbons and Wistar families began corresponding, the result being an outstanding collection illustrating family support, friendship and love.
 These papers include correspondence, financial records, diaries and journals, memorabilia, classwork and...

-Scope and Content note This collection is comprised of the financial records of the Whitall family: Israel Franklin Whitall, J.F.
+Overview This collection is comprised of the financial records of the Whitall family: Israel Franklin Whitall, J.F.
 Whitall, Mary C. Whitall, John Mickle Whitall.
 The volumes of account books generally record deposits, withdrawals for payments for goods and services, and account balances.
-Receipt books generally record payments made for goods and services.